-The Eagle Has Landed, written by Jack Higgins and published in 1975, was a massive bestseller and critics generally regard it as a classic of the spy thriller genre.
+The Eagle Has Landed, written by Jack Higgins and published in 1975, was a massive bestseller and critics regard it as a classic of the spy thriller genre.

 The Eagle Has Landed: Title